porco-rosso-j/banganoir/README.md

 ### NoirOTP

-NoirOTP is a zk-powered TOTP(Time-based one-time password) solution compatible with any authenticator app, e.g. Google Authenticator.
-It leverages Noir, a DSL for writing zero-knowledge proof circuits.
+NoirOTP is a zk-powered trustless TOTP(Time-based one-time password) solution compatible with any authenticator app, e.g. Google Authenticator.
+It leverages Noir, a DSL for writing zkp circuits, to authenticate TOTPs through the verification of Merkle-inclusion proof.

-Unlike common OTP schemes where both a user and website have to securely store a shared secret used to generate a corresponding OTP at a given authentication time, NoirOTP does't let the website but only the user to keep the secret in their Authenticator app, more specifically, secure storage in their local device.
-The secret key is discarded immediately after the initial setup in which the secret is randomly generated to create TOTP hashes and a merkle tree and registered on the user's Authenticator app through QR code scan.

-The TOTP hashes and the merkle tree mentioned above play a crucial role in authentication.
-The TOTP hashes are created out of pre-generated TOTPs using the secret and timestamps during the initial setup.
-The hashes are nodes of the Merkle Tree, and its merkle root is stored on-chain and will be used for authentications happening in the future.

-Whenever an authentication is needed, the user opens their Authenticator App to get a 6-digit password and provide it with the website.
-With the given otp and the timestamp at that time, a Merkle-inclusion proof of the TOTP hash (`pedersenHash(otp, time)`), is generated off-chain with `noir_js`, and the proof verification is carried out on-chain.

-It's worth noting that all the generated TOTP hashes must be stored somewhere as they are needed to obtain parameters of the proof generation, such as `hash_path` and `index` (of the given leaf node).
-To address this, TOTP hashes are stored on IPFS network through Pinata's Javascript API at the intial setup, and they are retrived to generate a Merkle-inclusion proof off-chain at every authentication.
-For the current setup that creates 64 TOTP hashes that can cover about 3.5 hrs of authentication, it is reasonable to store it on cheaper and immutable off-chain storage instead of neither smart contract nor browser storage.

-This way, it not only replicates the role of websites do in the current TOTP scheme on-chain without storing secret on smart contract but also eliminates trusted intermediately, which is a remote server hosted by counterparty websites.
-But except for a few drawbacks described below, there is not big differences in UX between the conventional TOTP and NoirOTP solutions from the user point of view.
+#### Initial setup

+During the initial setup, a secret key is randomly created to pre-generate numerous TOTPs that can cover the effective period of all the TOTPs, e.g. 30 days.
+These TOTPs are hashed to construct a Merkle tree whose each leave is the hash of a TOTP and timestep value.

+- timestep: an incrementing value for each OTP ( = timestamp / step ).
+- step: a valid period of each OTP. it's normally 30 seconds but set to 3 mins in NoirOTP.

+Note that the secret key is only registered on the user's device, an Authenticator app through QR code scan, and discarded immediately, instead of being stored neither on-chain nor an external server.

+#### Authentication

+At an authentication, the user gets TOTP from Authenticator app and enters it on an app UI.
+Then, `noir_js` is used to execute & generate a Merkle-inclusion proof of the TOTP hash, where `root` is fetched from smart contract, and other necessary inputs, such as `hash_path[]` and `index` are computed using all the TOTP hashes stored on ipfs via Pinata.

+And the proof is verified by NoirOTP contract where `timestep` as an public input is calculated with `block.timestamp` beforehand.
+In this approach, the functionality that websites perform in the conventional TOTP scheme can be emulated on-chain without storing the secret anywhere.

 [Noir Doc](https://noir-lang.org/docs/)